Hablamos Español

 Of course, paying attention to the speed limit signs posted is always the general rule but speed limits may change on the same roadway as drivers proceed.
 It may change from commercial to residential or vice-versa.
 Areas may appear to be a commercial zone with a higher speed limit but are in fact marked at 25 MPH residential so its best to stay alert.
 Drivers must keep eyes moving for the speed limit signs.

-When approaching an area marked school zone there may be a blinking yellow light with a sign that reduces the speed which goes up when the school zone ends.
-However, I have seen in some states where even a couple of MPH over will result in a ticket.
-It depends on the location of how strictly enforced.
+When approaching a area marked school zone there may be a blinking yellow light with sign that reduces the speed which goes up when the school zone ends.
+However I have seen in some states where even a couple of MPH over will result in a ticket.
+Depends on the location how strictly enforced.

 Speed signs may blend in and be less apt to get a driver’s attention in the summer months when trees have leaves or when there are other things drawing attention away from the sign.